Arameans: Under Neo-Assyrian rule

-The first certain reference to the Arameans appears in an Assyrian inscription of Tiglath-Pileser I, which refers to subjugating the "Ahlamû-Arameans" (Ahlame Armaia).
+The first certain reference to the Arameans appears in an Assyrian inscription of Tiglath-Pileser I, designating them as the 'Ahlamu of the land Armaya.'
 Shortly afterward, the Ahlamû disappear from Assyrian annals and are replaced by the Arameans (Aramu, Arimi).
 That indicates that the Arameans had risen to dominance amongst the nomads.
 Among scholars, the relationship between the Akhlame and the Arameans is a matter of conjecture.
 By the late 12th century BC, the Arameans had been firmly established in Syria; however, they were conquered by the Middle Assyrian Empire.

 Assyrian annals from the end of the Middle Assyrian Empire c.
 1050 BC and the rise of the Neo-Assyrian Empire in 911 BC contain numerous descriptions of battles between Arameans and the Assyrian army.
 The Assyrians launched repeated raids into Aramean lands, Babylonia, Ancient Iran, Elam, Asia Minor, and even as far as the Mediterranean to keep its trade routes open.
-The Aramean city-states, like much of the Near East and Asia Minor, were subjugated by the Neo Assyrian Empire from the reign of Adad-nirari II in 911 BC, who cleared Arameans and other tribal peoples from the borders of Assyria and began to expand in all directions.
+The Aramean city-states, like much of the Near East and Asia Minor, were subjugated by the Neo-Assyrian Empire from the reign of Adad-nirari II in 911 BC, who cleared Arameans and other tribal peoples from the borders of Assyria and began to expand in all directions.
 The process was continued by Ashurnasirpal II and his son Shalmaneser III, who destroyed many of the small Aramean tribes and conquered Aramean lands for the Assyrians.

 In 732 BC, Aram-Damascus fell and was conquered by Assyrian King Tiglath-Pileser III.
 The Assyrians named their Aramean colonies Eber Nari, but still used the term "Aramean" to describe many of its peoples.
 The Assyrians conducted forced deportations of hundreds of thousands of Arameans to both Assyria and Babylonia, where a migrant population already existed.
 Conversely, the Aramaic language was adopted as the lingua franca of the Neo-Assyrian Empire in the 8th century BC, and the native Assyrians and Babylonians began to make a gradual language shift towards Aramaic as the most common language of public life and administration.

-The Neo Assyrian Empire descended into a series of brutal internal wars from 626 BC that weakened it greatly.
+The Neo-Assyrian Empire descended into a series of brutal internal wars from 626 BC that weakened it greatly.
 That allowed a coalition of many its former subject peoples (Babylonians, Chaldeans, Medes, Persians, Parthians, Scythians, Sagartians and Cimmerians) to attack Assyria in 616 BC, sack Nineveh in 612 BC and finally defeat it between 605 and 599 BC.
 During the war against Assyria, hordes of horse-borne Scythian and Cimmerian marauders ravaged through the Levant and all the way into Egypt.

 As a result of migratory processes, various Aramean groups were settled throughout the ancient Near East, and their presence is recorded in the regions of Assyria, Babylonia, Anatolia, Phoenicia, Palestine, Egypt and Northern Arabia.
-Population transfers, conducted during the Neo-Assyrian Empire and followed by the gradual linguistic Aramization of non-Aramean populations, created a specific situation in the regions of Assyria proper among ancient Assyrians, who originally spoke the ancient Assyrian language, a dialect of Akkadian, but later accepted Aramaic.
+Population transfers, conducted during the Neo-Assyrian Empire and followed by the gradual linguistic Aramaization of non-Aramean populations, created a specific situation in the regions of Assyria proper among ancient Assyrians, who originally spoke the ancient Assyrian language, a dialect of Akkadian, but later accepted Aramaic.